What do you know about your customers? Do you know what actually makes them buy or why they choose you?

 As a career business-to-business (B2B) marketer, one thing I’ve noticed is that companies struggle to align their sales and marketing messages.

 If you look at what sales is trained to do, the messaging in the product demos hardly ever matches up with the marketing message.
-After you’ve done the research, however, you’ll know chapter and verse what your customers want (and you’ll have direct quotes to back your conclusions up).
+After you’ve done the market research, however, you’ll know chapter and verse what your customers want (and you’ll have direct quotes to back your conclusions up).
 Then you’ve got to get marketing and sales on the same page.

 4. Focus on what really matters